lift/framework/README.md

 If you simply want to use Lift in your project, add Lift as a dependency to your build system or [download the JAR files directly](www.liftweb.net/download).

-If you wish to build Lift from source, checkout this repository and use the included `liftsh` script to build some or all of the components you want.
+If you wish to build Lift from source, check out this repository and use the included `liftsh` script to build some or all of the components you want.

     git clone https://github.com/lift/framework.git
     cd framework